kks32/phd-thesis-template/README.md

 *   Support eco mode: squeeze more text in a page

-*   Headheight should be fixed according to the fontsize used!
+*   Scale the section sizes by an order when moving from a4paper to a5paper